 The Riq is a wonderful instrument that adds colour and excitement to both small ensembles and big orchestras, in Arabic music.
 This delightful percussion instrument has many sounds and qualities, creating a huge range of possibilities for a skilled Riq player.
 This introductory workshop will cover techniques, Egyptian rhythms and variations.

-Arabic Strings - Nawres Alfreh - 2 x 1.5 hour sessions - OPEN LEVEL
+Bowed Strings in Middle Eastern Music - Nawres Alfreh - 2 sessions - OPEN LEVEL

 Learn about the Ghoshmeh a Persian folk instrument from the North East of Iran.
 Cieavash will teach about the cultural context of the instrument and how it is played and also teach a few folk tunes.